threefoldtech/tfchain/bridge/docs/bridging.md

 #### Overview of the TFChain Refund events

-1.  `tftBridgeModule.RefundTransactionCreated`: A bridge validator has proposed a Refund-on-Stellar transaction upon witness a stellar deposit with invalid or missing cross-chain transfer information.
+1.  `tftBridgeModule.RefundTransactionCreated`: A bridge validator proposed a Refund-on-Stellar transaction after being the first to report a stellar deposit with invalid or missing cross-chain transfer information.
-2.  `tftBridgeModule.RefundTransactionsignatureAdded`: Other bridge validators witness same stellar deposit and voted for the refund proposal.
+2.  `tftBridgeModule.RefundTransactionsignatureAdded`: Other bridge validators reported same stellar deposit and provided signature for the refund proposal.
-3.  `tftBridgeModule.RefundTransactionReady`: Enough validators signatures was collected and stored so from now it is possible to submit the proposed stellar refund transaction.
+3.  `tftBridgeModule.RefundTransactionReady`: Enough validators signatures were collected and stored so from now it is possible to submit the proposed stellar refund transaction.
-4.  `tftBridgeModule.RefundTransactionProcessed`: A bridge validator has called `set_refund_transaction_executed` extrinsic with a proof that the proposed stellar refund transaction was executed successfully on stellar network.
+4.  `tftBridgeModule.RefundTransactionProcessed`: A bridge validator called `set_refund_transaction_executed()` extrinsic with a proof that the proposed stellar refund transaction was executed successfully on stellar network.

 ### TFCHAIN -> STELLAR (Burn-and-Withdraw flow)